 David James McAllister was born in Berlin on 12 January 1971.
 His father was from Glasgow and, as civilian official for the British Army, was stationed at a number of bases in Germany from 1955 onwards; prior to that, he had served in the 51st (Highland) Division of the British Armed Forces during the Second World War.
 His mother was a teacher of German and music.
-David and his two sisters grew up on a British base in Charlottenburg.
+David and his two sisters grew up in Berlin-Charlottenburg.
 He was raised bilingually in German and English, and initially went to a British primary school.
 In 1982 his family moved to Bad Bederkesa in the Cuxhaven region.

 David McAllister received a scholarship from the Konrad-Adenauer-Stiftung to study law at the University of Hannover between 1991 and 1996.
 In 1996 he passed the first state examination in law.
 After his training as a junior lawyer, he took the second state exam in 1998 and has been a lawyer ever since.